 The Combined Company will face a market environment that cannot be predicted and that involves significant risks, many of which will be beyond its control.
-You should consider carefully the following risk factors, as well as the other information set forth in this prospectus, before making a decision on the Business Combination.
-Risks related to Playboy, including risks related to Playboy's business, financial position and capital requirements, development, regulatory approval and commercialization, dependence on third parties, intellectual property and taxation, will continue to be applicable to the Combined Company after the Closing.
+You should consider carefully the following risk factors, as well as the other information set forth in this proxy statement, before making a decision on the Business Combination.
+Risks related to Playboy, including risks related to Playboy's business, financial position and capital requirements, development, regulatory approval and commercialization, dependence on third parties, intellectual property and taxation, will continue to be applicable to the Combined Company after the closing of the Business Combination.